 - Some places in the highlands have no mobile phone coverage so travellers will need to plan for emergency communication methods ahead of visiting these areas

-Health Information for Travelers to Iceland
+Health information for travellers to Iceland

 Iceland is a safe country to visit and there are no vaccinations required for entry.
 However, travelling abroad comes with its own risks.

 Therefore, visitors are advised to consider applying for a valid travel health insurance policy in order to tackle any medical emergencies that may arise during their trip.
 This is especially important for Canadians that plan on engaging in extreme sports while in the country.